-Cyber Monday is well underway and there are still plenty of great deals still available (and some fresh ones too) to be had on speakers to improve the quality of your TV and home cinema sound.
+Cyber Monday (opens in new tab) is underway and there are plenty of great deals to be had on excellent speakers to boost the quality of your TV and home cinema sound.

 We all know that in-built TV speakers aren't much to write home about and while flat-panel pictures are becoming crisper and brighter, frustratingly we still struggle to hear dialogue and sound effects with any clarity.

 But there is a cost-effective way to hear vocals more clearly and up the ante with film soundtracks.
 Just grab yourself a great-value soundbar from some of the excellent models on offer this Cyber Monday.